 Smoked paprika is popular in cooking for its colour and flavour, giving a luscious redness to sauces and all the peppery flavours of chilli pepper but with little or none of the burning heat.
 The smokiness adds a wood-smoke flavour that works really well in some dishes, but can become rather bitter; if you feel you have been overgenerous with the smoked paprika, add some acid flavours via dry sherry, lemon juice or balsamic vinegar, or soured cream also is great, hence why many smoked paprika recipes also include soured cream for the sauces.
 Smoked paprika works well in Romesco sauce and also with chicken, beef and veal, pork and most vegetables, for example Gordon Ramsay's Smoked Paprika Chicken Strogonoff or Jamie Oliver's Lamb Kebabs.
 For more inspiration, try Allrecipes or Food.com.

-Organic smoked paprika is part of Steenbergs positively huge range of spices, herbs, salts, seasonings, extracts and flavours.
+Organic smoked paprika is part of Steenbergs positively huge range of spices, herbs, salts, seasonings, curry mixes extracts and flavours.
 For your local stockist follow the link, or call us on 01765 640 088 or email to firstname.lastname@example.org.

 Spice - season - savour - sustainably with Steenbergs.